ARTICLE I. NAME AND PURPOSE

 1. Dissolution Consideration and Process.

-The Greater Western Library Alliance, Inc. (the Corporation) may be dissolved upon the recommendation of the Board of Directors and upon approval by a three-fourths majority vote of the membership at a membership business meeting held in a physical location.
+The Greater Western Library Alliance, Inc. (the Corporation) may be dissolved upon the recommendation of the Board of Directors and upon approval by a three-fourths majority vote of the membership at a membership business meeting.

 If the decision is to proceed with the dissolution of the Corporation, the Board of Directors shall, after paying or making provision for the payment of all of the liabilities of the Corporation, dispose of all of the assets of the Corporation exclusively for the purpose of the Corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under 501(c)(3) of the Internal Revenue Code (or the corresponding provision of any future United States Internal Revenue law) as the Board of Directors shall determine.
 Any such assets not so disposed shall be disposed of by a Court of general jurisdiction of the County in which the principal office of the Corporation is then located, exclusively for such purposes to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.